gutosie/neoboot/README.md

 List supported tuners is in stbinfo.cfg file.

-If your stb is not in list, so contact author neoboot and provide hostname your stb.
+If your stb is not in list, so contact author neoboot and give me the name of device hostname your stb.

 UWAGA!!!